 (S 2) Furthermore, to make this judgment process even simpler, more direct and automatic, society nowadays already inherently classifies and stereotypes (even discriminates) people based on their appearances.
 Such causes us to have preconceived expectations or labels about how someone should be like from their appearances alone.
 This leads to certain groups of people being judged positively (more valued), while others are judged negatively (discriminated against or less valued).
 Such can be seen concretely with trends and associations between physical traits and pay/salary.
 Besides well-documented, common patterns of pay gaps between genders, or people of different colors, certain other forms of discrepancies also exist due to appearances.
 For instance, fat people are paid less, according to a George Washington University study that cited data from the National Longitudinal Survey of Youth in 2004.
 This is more significant for obese women compared to obese men.
 For women, those who wear makeup are paid more, as they are seen to be more competent and trustworthy.
 A study in the American Economic Review found they can earn more than 30 percent more compared non-makeup wearing workers.
 These kinds of pressure can be so common and immense in certain places that it even prompts people to alter their natural appearances to fit a certain ideal.
 For instance, In South Korea, one in five South Korean women has had some form of cosmetic surgery, according to the International Society of Aesthetic Plastic Surgeons.
 As such, because of these modern societal pressures, and pre-formed stereotypes and expectations based on appearances, people become judged more automatically and significantly by their appearances.

 (S 3) Lastly, in certain professions, the important factor is physical appearance.
 It is everything.
 It largely equates to, or even overshadows, ability, and individuals are judged accordingly based on that.
-In the entertainment industry, with singers, actors, models (and more), these people need to sell themselves, and having certain appealing or marketable physical appearances are a must.
+In the entertainment and media industry, hinged on appearances and marketability, these people need to sell themselves, and having the perfect, impeccable physical appearance is a must.
+And this goes past cosmetics and photoshop.
 In modeling, there are stringent requirements in place for age, height and weight, complete with bust, waist and hip requirements.
 For instance, to model for distinguished fashion magazines, or to catwalk on runway shows, the female’s height must be 1.75m and above.
 In another example, South Korea’s K-pop industry is one that is carefully and intentionally crafted in every way to maintain a certain image.
 The management companies behind the K-pop stars and bands control and manage everything from their vocals to their face shape.
 Again, plastic surgery is a large part of this, to the point where K-pop stars even advertise for surgical companies.
 For instance, in a video on the Cinderella Clinic website, singer G.Na says, “This clinic is where Dr. Jong Phil is.
 As you are aware he gives a really kind consultation.
 Come and become more beautiful.”
 Such shows that physical appearance is a major factor in these industries.
-Individuals are judged, not only by their audiences, but by their employers, which require them to look a certain way to be employed and be marketable.
+Individuals are judged, not only by their audiences, but by their employers, which require them to look a certain way.
 Whether truly talented or not, they are first judged, and selected by appearances.
 (In South Korea’s case, even for the ones with potential, appearances will be altered if not up to par.)
 Hence, in these industries, given the nature of their work, physical appearance is the major factor that is stringently controlled and maintained, affirming its importance as the thing that individuals are judged more heavily on.